ojaswee/coach_finder/README.md

 This application will find coaches, and the user can contact the coach.
-This application is built using Vuex and Firebase as the backend.
+This application is built using Vue.js and Firebase as the backend.

 Business Requirement